Andyrei/React__to_DO-smallProject/readME.md

+## A SIMPLE TO DO LIST Work In Progress

-## AS I LOST ALL MY OLD PROJECTS AND FILES I WORKED IN THE PAST :( I'M WORKING ON THEM RIGHT NOW :D :)
+**AS I LOST ALL MY OLD PROJECTS AND FILES I WORKED IN THE PAST :( I'M WORKING ON THEM RIGHT NOW :D :)

 * At least now i have more experience with react and i learned git and github in the meantime